 - Shape the dough into two- inch diameter balls.

 - Cover with plastic wrap and set aside.

 - Preheat the oven to 425 F.

-- To make the filling, combine the washed and chopped spinach, chopped onion, lemon juice, vegetable or canola oil, salt, black pepper, chopped walnuts and ground sumac.
+- Combine the washed and chopped spinach, chopped onion, lemon juice, vegetable or canola oil, salt, black pepper, chopped walnuts, and ground sumac.

-- Bake for 10-15 minutes on greased baking sheet, or one lined with parchment paper, until golden brown.
+- Bake for 10 to 15 minutes on a greased baking sheet or one lined with parchment paper, until golden brown.

-- Allow to cool about 5 minutes before serving.
+- Allow to cool about five minutes before serving.